Barry Brown Jr.: College career

 Brown was named to the Big 12 All-Newcomer Team at the conclusion of his freshman season at Kansas State.
 As a sophomore, he averaged 11.7 points per game and set a Kansas State single-season record for steals with 82 takeaways.
 Brown scored a career-high 38 points in an 86–82 victory over Oklahoma State on January 9, 2018.
 After his junior season, Brown earned second-team All-Big 12 accolades as well as being named to the league's defensive team.
 He scored 18 points in both of the first two games of the NCAA Tournament, against Creighton and UMBC, and capably guarded the opposing team's best player.
 In the Sweet 16 of the NCAA Tournament, he scored 13 points in a 61–58 win over Kentucky including the decisive layup in the waning seconds.
 Brown averaged 15.9 points, 3.2 rebounds and 3.1 assists per game as a junior in leading Kansas State to 25 wins and an Elite Eight appearance.
 Following the season, he declared for the 2018 NBA draft but did not hire an agent to preserve his eligibility and ultimately opted to return to school.

 Professional career

 Iowa Wolves (2019–2020)

 After going undrafted in the 2019 NBA draft, Brown spent Summer League and pre-season with the Minnesota Timberwolves.
 He then joined the Iowa Wolves of the NBA G League for the 2019–20 season.
 On February 24, 2020, Brown contributed 35 points, five rebounds and three assists in a 152–148 loss to the South Bay Lakers.

 Riesen Ludwigsburg (2020–2021)

 On July 8, 2020, Brown signed with MHP Riesen Ludwigsburg of the Basketball Bundesliga (BBL).

 Beijing Ducks (2022)

 In January 2022, Brown joined the Beijing Ducks of the Chinese Basketball Association.

-New Zealand Breakers (2022–present)
+New Zealand Breakers (2022–2023)

 On August 30, 2022, Brown signed with the New Zealand Breakers for the 2022–23 NBL season.

+Metropolitans 92 (2023)

+On May 15, 2023, Brown signed with Metropolitans 92 for the 2022–23 Pro A season.

+Reyer Venezia (2023–2024)

+On July 23, 2023, he signed with the Reyer Venezia Mestre of the Italian Lega Basket Serie A (LBA).

+On January 31, 2024, he left the Reyer Venezia.

+Guangzhou Loong Lions (2024)

+On February 1, 2024, he joined the Guangzhou Loong Lions of the Chinese Basketball Association (CBA).

+Zhejiang Lions (2024–present)

+On August 4, 2024, Brown signed with Zhejiang Lions of the Chinese Basketball Association (CBA).